Anthares101/raptor-blog/attacking-wi-fi-networks-with-aircrack-ng/index.md

 3. Authenticated and associated

 About how the authentication process work, the 802.11 original standard specified two authentication modes:
-- **Open Authentication:** If enabled, the client can just send an authentication request frame and the AP will send an authentication result with a success state.
+- **Open Authentication:** If enabled, the client can just send an authentication request frame and the AP (Access point) will send an authentication result with a success state.
 After that, the association is performed.
 This mode can be abuse to perform a "fake auth" and being able to associate to an AP without the key.
 - **Shared Key Authentication (SKA):** The AP send a challenge text (128 bytes) and the client has to encrypt it using a Initialization Vector (IV) and the key and send it back to the AP.
 The AP verifies that the challenge was correct and authenticate the client.
 The association process can be done after that.
 In this case, we can abuse that the challenge packages are sent in plaintext to capture the different packages to calculate a keystream we can use to associate to the AP and also inject packages without knowing the key.

 ### Main flaws